dell/csi-powermax/README.md

 ## Runtime Dependencies
 Both the Controller and the Node portions of the driver can only be run on nodes which have network connectivity to a “`Unisphere for PowerMax`” server (which is used by the driver).

-The Node portion of the driver can only be run on nodes that have the iscsi-initiator-utils package installed.
+If you are using ISCSI, then the Node portion of the driver can only be run on nodes that have the iscsi-initiator-utils package installed.

 ## Installation
 Installation in a Kubernetes cluster should be done using the `install.powermax` script and accompanying Helm chart in the helm directory.